-- To set limitations for login timeout and use of identical login names: - 1) In the "Idle timeout period" field, type a value or click to select a time option.
-This setting determines how long users are permitted to stay idle before being forced to log out. - If you type a value, the value must be followed by a time unit, such as '4 min.'
-See Time Units (on page 95). - Keep the idle timeout to 20 minutes or less if possible.
-This reduces the number of idle sessions connected, and the number of simultaneous commands sent to the Legrand PDU. - 2) Select the 'Prevent concurrent login with same username' checkbox to prevent multiple users from using the same login name simultaneously. - 3) Click Save.
+- ► To set limitations for login timeout and use of identical login names: - 1.
+In the "Idle timeout period" field, type a value or click determines how long users are permitted to stay idle before being forced to log out. - If you type a value, the value must be followed by a time unit, such as '4 min.'
+See Time Units (on page 124). - Keep the idle timeout to 20 minutes or less if possible.
+This reduces the number of idle sessions connected, and the number of simultaneous commands sent to the PX4. - 2.
+Select the 'Prevent concurrent login with same username' checkbox to prevent multiple users from using the same login name simultaneously. - 3.
+Click Save.